-The lubricant marketer is fully responsible for the quality of the lubricant reaching the consumer, together with the performance claims being made in the marketplace.
-The lubricant marketer remains responsible for all aspects of product liability, including affirmation of their commitment by signing a Letter of Conformance.
+The lubricant marketer is fully responsible for the quality of the lubricant reaching the end user, together with the performance claims being made in the marketplace.
+The lubricant marketer remains responsible for all aspects of product liability, including affirmation of their commitment to EELQMS by signing a Letter of Conformance and being included on the register of Lubricant Marketers, held by SAIL.